My Approach to Helping

 With your permission, my goal is to get to the root of what is holding you back in your life and your relationships, process the thoughts, feelings, and bodily sensations associated with the root cause, and empower you to discover and become the healthiest you!
 It can feel freeing when our old wounds no longer have the same power over us or our lives as they once did!

-I’m currently working to get on insurance panels and hope to accept insurance soon.
 I provide “super bills” for clients to submit to their insurance companies for partial or full reimbursement.
 I accept HSA, FSA, Credit and Debit cards.
 I do not accept insurance.